Means of Reproduction no. 804, AILANTHUS ALTISSIMA (Tree of heaven)

 Born in Sarajevo, Bosnia, Svjetlana Tepavcevic is currently based in the Washington D.C. area, but maintains a connection with Los Angeles, her longtime home.
 In the early 1990s, she witnessed the breakup of her country in a bloody war, and lived through the siege of Sarajevo, the longest siege of a European city in modern history.
 Near the end of the war, she left for the United States, and is now an American citizen.

 She holds a B.A. from University of California at Los Angeles and an M.A. from University of Pennsylvania, both in communication studies.
-She took as many art history courses as she could and began studying photography in the fall of 2006, never owning a camera prior to that.
+She began studying photography in the fall of 2006, never owning a camera prior to that.
 In the digital era, she chose to learn traditional black-and-white photography first, which connected her to the history of the art form and the artists whose work she has long admired.